- Impotence/Erectile Dysfunction Introduction

 - Surgical Treatment

-- Illustration: Methods of diagnosing the cause of erectile dysfunction
+- Illustrations: Methods of diagnosing the cause of erectile dysfunction

 - Illustrations: Other non-surgical interventions for erectile dysfunction